azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 ```

-These files gets uploaded to policy storage with below mapping
+These files are uploaded to the policy storage as well.
+You can recollect the function of each of these files from [here](Readme.md#basic-files-setup-during-policy-setup)

-\<TODO> Talk about each file role

 #### Working with ‘local’ mode (policy dev-test-debug)